gamesbook/pyprototypr/docs/index.rst

 3.  `Basic Concepts <basic_concepts.rst>`_ - core aspects of
     **pyprototypr** that you **must** know
 4.  `A First Example <worked_example.rst>`_ - step-by-step
-    example of setting up and running scripts to generate a deck of cards
+    example of setting up and running a script to generate a deck of cards
 5.  `Script Anatomy <script_anatomy.rst>`_ - how a script is constructed
 6.  `Additional Concepts <additional_concepts.rst>`_ - additional
     aspects of **pyprototypr** that can also help with script creation